 💡 Interesting facts

-Toyota Alphard has become a favorite for VIP transportation in Asia — has almost a "business class" interior.
+Toyota Alphard has become a favorite for VIP transportation in Asia — it has almost a "business class" cabin.

 In some minivans, the rear seats have their own multimedia, tables, climate control.

-Honda Odyssey in some configurations has a built-in vacuum cleaner for the interior!
+Honda Odyssey in some configurations has a built-in vacuum cleaner for the cabin!

 Although in Europe and the USA the popularity of minivans has somewhat decreased due to crossovers, in Asia, the demand for them continues to grow.

-Electric minivans are emerging, such as Volkswagen ID.
+Electric minivans are emerging, for example: Volkswagen ID.
 Buzz, Maxus MIFA 9.

 More and more minivans are focused on the luxury segment, emphasizing business trips and VIP transportation.